Vectorworks/developer-scripting/Common/Partner Install/README.md

 As a developer, if you are interested in listing your products/features there, please contact us at [devsupport@vectorworks.net](mailto:devsupport@vectorworks.net).

+Before releaseing plugins you should [Prepare the script plugins for release](pages/PrepareReleasePlugins.md).

 ## Obsolete Installing Scripts

 The old way of installing has been deprecated.
 Information on it can be found in the deprecated section of [Vectorworks 2023 Development](../Versions/Vectorworks%202023.md)